LlanddewiLovesYou/TDD_Darts/notes.md

 - Ensure score is reduced appropriately after a series of throws
 - Reduce score to two
 - Reducing score to one resets
-- Handle case where the first two launches are considered passes or misses and the final one is a qualifying win (shift all non passing or missing throws to the left)
 - Expect at least one throw
 - Allow game to end when first throw lands on zero and is double
 - Allow game to end when second throw lands on zero and is double